 Notwithstanding the foregoing, the Firm currently considers the overall exposure of the Elliott funds' investment portfolio to climate-related risks to be low.
-As at the date of this disclosure, the Elliott funds currently have limited sectoral exposure to companies in high climate impact sectors that are most vulnerable to transition risks.
+As at the date of this disclosure, relative to the Elliott funds' total assets under management, the Elliott funds currently have limited sectoral exposure to companies in high climate impact sectors that are most vulnerable to transition risks.